The Best Metal-Cutting Saws Can Slice Through Brass, Aluminum, Copper, and More

 Portability

-Ease of transporting a metal-cutting tool depends largely on the type of saw.
+The ease of transporting a tool that cuts metal depends largely on the type of saw.
 Handheld band saws and metal-cutting circular saws, which are similar to their woodworking counterparts, are usually light and very portable.

-Chop saws vary in weight, so we considered models that weigh from 19 pounds to more than 50 pounds.
+Chop saws vary in weight, so we considered models that weigh from about 20 pounds to more than 50 pounds.
 That’s still fairly movable, but weight might be a factor if the tool must be taken to and from a jobsite every day.

 Heavy-duty workshop band saws can weigh 100 pounds or more, so they aren’t typically considered portable.
 Some, however, have wheels to move them around if necessary.